altocodenl/tagaway/readme.md

          - When mismatching passwords are entered.
 Red snackbar of "Repeated password does not match." on clicking "create account".
          - When account is created.
 Green snackbar "Your account has been created."

-- Pics
 - Untagged tagging: add "done tagging" button, "sticky untagged" pictures: remove on taking out untagged from query or querying another tag.
-- etags based on file id.
-- request t200 or t900 directly referring to ids, remove ids from returned payloads.
+- request t200 or t900 directly referring to ids, remove t200/t900 from returned payloads.
 - why 403 from GET csrf when already logged but open browser anew?
 - broken slider attach/untag tag.

 - Basic account view